SchulzLab/SOS/README.md

 The downloaded folder should have the following files:

 * Snakemake file
-* Sample config file for snakemake: config.yaml
+* Sample config file for snakemake
 * install_script.py
 * A folder consisting of sample data
 * A folder consisting of supporting scripts